Jaeiya/parkour/src/copy_disk/readme.md

 ## `copydiskinstaller`

-Installs the CopyDisk scripts to the computer and checks to make sure that all necessary peripherals are installed before completing the install.
+Installs the CopyDisk scripts to the computer and checks to make sure that all necessary peripherals are attached before completing the install.